 From here, Amazon reviews the data and classifies the product.
 Provided all information is complete, the process will take 2 business days.
 Then, sellers can use FBA to store and ship their products.

-Now, some items could flag as a possible dangerous good when already stocked in the warehouse.
+Now, some items could flag as possible dangerous goods when already stocked in the warehouse.

 In such cases, Amazon grants 14 business days to meet the product safety compliance requisites.
 Otherwise, you could risk delayed shipments, canceled deliveries, and stock disposal.